kulikov0/headless-client/update-deps/README.md

 reports the connection as t rather than q, because the transport parameters extension is empty.
 That difference only shows on the wire, so the check is a stand capture rather than a unit test.

+## chromequic-chaos-protection.patch

+Replaces the fork's ChromeStyleInitialPackets with Chrome's chaos protector: client Initial CRYPTO frames are split, reordered and mixed with PING and PADDING.
+Guards in quic/chaos_protector_test.go.

+## chromequic-http3-settings.patch

+Writes SETTINGS in ascending identifier order with one GREASE setting, and skips PRIORITY_UPDATE on extended CONNECT.
+Guards in quic/http3/http3_settings_test.go.

+## chromequic-webtransport-connect.patch

+Lets a nil User-Agent suppress the default one, as Chrome's WebTransport CONNECT carries none.
+Guards in quic/http3/webtransport_connect_test.go.

 ## websocket-chrome-handshake.patch